lyss-k/DataBaseProject/README.md

 * use a message broker to capture environment events and coordinate asynchronous updates
 * switch to a PostgreSQL or a cloud-native DB to support concurrent writes and stronger consistency gaurentees
 * real-time UI updates instead of relaunching
+* partitioning by key would be useful as the dataset grows

 ## Data Governance
 Data Scientist: A user who conducts experiments, tracks results, and queries the database.